bob-606/5.easa.fi/README.md

 ## 49. Number 2 in the drawing corresponds to the...
 (See figure PFA-010)
-Number 2 in the drawing corresponds to the...
-(See figure PFA-010)
 - ***chord.***
 - profile thickness.
 - angle of attack.